Comments on India FSSAI health claims regulations

 quantifiable, and consistent thresholds when a food is considered to meet the

-required threshold for the relevant nutrient. |
+required threshold for the relevant nutrient. | We assume that the drafter intended

 these terms to correspond to the limits set in Schedule I; however, this